ansys/ansys-tools-local-product-launcher/examples/example_scripts/plugin.rst

 The ``Launcher`` class actually starts the server.
 It needs to fulfill the interface defined by the :class:`.LauncherProtocol` class.
-Namely:
+Namely, this interface consists of these endpoints:

-- the ``start``, and ``stop`` method for starting and stopping the server
+- The ``start`` and ``stop`` methods for starting and stopping the server.
-- the ``check`` method for checking if the server is running
+- The ``check`` method for checking if the server is running.
-- the ``urls`` property for getting the URLs on which the server is serving requests
+- The ``urls`` property for getting the URLs that the the server is serving requests on.

 .. include:: ../../../examples/example_httpserver_plugin/src/example_httpserver_plugin/launcher.py
     :literal:
     :start-after: # START_LAUNCHER_CLS
     :end-before: # END_LAUNCHER_CLS

-The local product launcher will use this minimal interface to construct a :class:`.ProductInstance`, which adds some additional functionality on top.
-For example, the ``ProductInstance`` class will automatically stop the server when the Python process terminates.
+The local product launcher uses this minimal interface to construct a :class:`.ProductInstance` class, which adds some additional functionality on top.
+For example, the ``ProductInstance`` class automatically stops the server when the Python process terminates.

 Entrypoint configuration